Trump’s first weeks in office have politicized the tech industry

 Shapiro also sees tech opportunities in Trump’s trade policies: “Redoing NAFTA could be a good thing.
 It was negotiated in 1993, it hasn’t dealt with intellectual property, it hasn’t dealt with the internet, it hasn’t dealt with data flows.”

-Carl Guardino, President of the Silicon Valley Leadership Group, points to possible industry benefits from Trump’s tax repatriation plan.
+Carl Guardino, president of the Silicon Valley Leadership Group, points to possible industry benefits from Trump’s tax repatriation plan.
 “We’d like to see that money trapped overseas come back…to strengthen the American economy and our companies,” he said.

 Guardino also believes tech policy under a Trump administration could be positive if the president lets his appointees lead.
 Beyond the White House, there are multiple executive agencies and commissions — from the FAA and FCC to The Department of Labor — that regulate the tech industry.